Jul 24, 2023

 8 minutes to read

-For a fintech company to grow their customer base, a customer’s initial excitement must generate enough momentum to ensure they onboard successfully and start engaging with the product.
+For a fintech company to grow its customer base, a customer’s initial excitement must generate enough momentum to ensure they onboard successfully and start engaging with the product.

 Such companies have gone much further.
 Portfolio and investment tracking app Nevexa takes a very clever approach to in-app incentives.
 Their reward system for completing tasks addresses every step of the customer journey.
 Each step a customer progresses on their onboarding journey increases the duration of their free trial.